neuropy/neuropy/README.md

-[neuropy](http://neuropy.github.io) is a Python package for interactive analysis of sorted neuronal spike data and raw LFP waveforms.
+[neuropy](http://neuropy.github.io) is a Python application for interactive analysis of sorted neuronal spike data and raw LFP waveforms.

 The user-facing data object hierarchy looks like this: